microsoft/FluidFramework/packages/common/core-interfaces/Removing-IFluidRouter.md

 ### Sub-object routing

 Sub-object routing and requesting will continue to work as-is for the most part.
-The `IFluidDataStoreChannel` interface and `FluidDataStoreRuntime` class have a dedicated `request(...)` method, separate from the `IFluidRouter` concept.
+The `FluidDataStoreRuntime` class has a dedicated `request(...)` method, separate from the `IFluidRouter` concept.

 There is only one key thing to keep in mind.
 If you are using your own `IFluidDataStoreFactory` implementation, you will need to wrap the created `FluidDataStoreRuntime` (in `IFluidDataStoreFactory.instantiateDataStore`) with a `mixinRequestHandler`.
 This `mixinRequestHandler` should handle default cases like requesting `""`, `"/"`, or `"/?"`.